Pritzio/backend/.docs/api/STORE_PRODUCTS_API_ENDPOINTS.md

 # 🏪 Store Products API - Endpoints Documentation

-*This document provides comprehensive documentation for the Store Products API endpoints.
-Store Products manage the main product catalog with a simplified structure for various integrations and implementations.*
+*This document provides comprehensive API documentation for the Store Products module, including all endpoints, request/response formats, and practical examples for store product management and price comparison.*

 *Last updated: 2025-01-27*
-*API Version: 2.2*
+*API Version: 2.1*

 ## 📋 Table of Contents